 - After the process is done, you'll set up your iPhone from scratch or restore from a backup.

-What surprises many people is how easily they can forget their phone passcode, even though they barely use it anymore.
-I recommend storing your phone code in your password manager.
-At Techlicious, we use and recommend 1Password.
+What surprises many people is how easily you can forget your phone passcode, but it's not that uncommon because we barely use it anymore.
+For this reason, I recommend storing your phone code in your password manager.
+At Techlicious, we use and recommend 1Password and Dashlane.
 Because when biometric login fails, it’s still your passcode holding the keys to your digital life.

 What can I do to it I need help my forget her password and she don’t remember her iCloud also what can I do to it please